laravel/docs/upgrade.md

 **Likelihood Of Impact: Low**

 The deprecated `--daemon` flag on the `queue:work` command has been removed.
-This flag is no longer necessary as the working runs as a daemon by default.
+This flag is no longer necessary as the worker runs as a daemon by default.

 ### Resources